Article Image

 Code as found originally, with modified indentation.

-Now, I don't speak German, but I do speak Math.round(Math.random()*100000)*31!
-It seems that c is used to verify the authenticity of the request (instead of CORS...?), and force IE to get new data instead of caching.
+Now, I don't speak German, but I do know how to use Google Translate!
+It seems that c is used to work around IE request caching.
+After playing with it for a little, I found that c is actually also used to verify the "authenticity" of the request.
 Using the same number twice too often returns a 429 Too Many Requests (but it seems to reset every so often).
 From here, I started trying random c-values.
-Only positive integers are generated by the website's code, so I use negative numbers (random multiples of 31-31 between 00 and negative integer limit) to get the data.
-I also alternate UAs and generate random IPs for the Forwarded headers to avoid rate limits.
+Only positive integers are generated by the website's code, so I tried negative numbers (random multiples of between and negative integer limit) to get the data.
+I also alternate user agents and generate random IPs for the Forwarded headers to avoid rate limits.
 In Python, the code is basically

 def get_enf_data():